Junior Auxiliary of Taney County’s Current Projects

 SCHOOL SUPPLIES REFRESHMENT

-JATC Members Sheila Martin, Susan Thibeault-Linton, Debbie Lee, and Kelly Anstaett delivered school supplies and Walmart gift cards to Kirbyville, Hollister, Taneyville, Bradleyville, and Mark Twain.
+JATC Members Cammy Harrison, Sheila Martin, Susan Thibeault-Linton, and Kelly Anstaett delivered school supplies and Walmart gift cards for teachers to Kirbyville, Hollister, Taneyville, Bradleyville, and Mark Twain.

-School Supplies --This project provided supplemental school supplies and sanitizing supplies to elementary schools in February, 2025 for distribution to students on an as-needed basis.
+School Supplies --This project provided supplemental school supplies and sanitizing supplies to elementary schools in January, 2026 for distribution to students on an as-needed basis.
 This year supplies were delivered to Bradleyville, Hollister, Kirbyville, Mark Twain, and Taneyville.
-Teachers at these schools also received $50 gift cards to purchase supplies for their individual classrooms.
-Teachers purchased supplemental items for class supplies, prizes for student rewards, math manipulatives, items for Valentine’s parties, etc.
+55 Teachers at these schools also received $50 gift cards to purchase supplies for their individual classrooms.
+Teachers purchased supplemental items for class supplies, prizes for student rewards, math manipulatives, items for Valentine’s parties, items to celebrate 100th Day of school, volleyballs, class snacks, etc.

 TENDER CRITTERS

-PHOTO 1: Lauren Treme’s daughter broke her arm while visiting Branson and received a JATC Tender Critter (an elephant) from Cox Hospital to comfort her while she was in so much pain.; PHOTO 2: Father Jim of St. Joseph’s Anglican Church with a group of children and the Tender Critters they collected.; PHOTO 3: JATC Member Shanna Tilley donated a bag of Tender Critters from JATC to Sherriff Rod Daniels for use in his department,; PHOTO 4: Taney County Health Department allows children to choose from this wagon full of critters from JATC when receiving shots or having other medical procedures.
+PHOTO 1: Lauren Treme’s daughter broke her arm while visiting Branson and received a JATC Tender Critter (an elephant) from Cox Hospital to comfort her while she was in so much pain.; PHOTO 2: Father Jim of St. Joseph’s Anglican Church with a group of children and the Tender Critters they collected.; PHOTO 3: JATC Member Shanna Tilley donated a bag of Tender Critters from JATC to Sherriff Rod Daniels for use in his department,; PHOTO 4: Taney County Health Department allows children to choose from this wagon full of critters from JATC when receiving shots or having other medical procedures; PHOTO 5: JATC Member Susan Thibeault-Linton delivers a bag of critters to Cheryl Adair at CASA and Suitcases for New Beginnings

 The Tender Critters Project provides new stuffed animals for children who are brought to the emergency room and/or admitted to Cox Hospital in Branson.
 At times this project will provide stuffed animals to Police, Sheriff, Fire, Emergency Responders, and/or any other organization in Taney County that needs to provide comfort for kids in a stressful situation.
 This wagon full of critters is located at the Taney County Health Department where children receiving vaccinations can choose one to hold and then keep after the experience of receiving a shot.

-Special thanks to Pepsi Legends Theater, Branson Christian Church, and Branson Veterans of America (913) for their donation of critters to support this project.
+Special thanks to Branson Veterans of America (913) for their donation of critters to support this project and to Community Foundation of the Ozark for a grant to help purchase these Critters.

 KINDNESS EFFECT CARDS